Evil Con Carne

 Evil Con Carne is an American animated television series created by Maxwell Atoms for Cartoon Network.
-The series centers on wealthy crime lord Hector Con Carne, who is reduced to his brain and stomach after an assassination attempt and subsequently implanted onto Boskov, a purple circus bear.
-Aided by scientist Major Dr. Ghastly and military leader General Skarr, Hector now oversees criminal organization Evil Con Carne, continuing his quest for world domination.
+The series centers on wealthy crime lord Hector Con Carne, who is reduced to his brain and stomach following an assassination attempt and subsequently implanted onto Boskov, a bear from a Russian circus.
+Aided by his assistant, mad scientist Major Dr. Ghastly, and military leader General Skarr, Hector now oversees criminal organization Evil Con Carne, continuing his quest for world domination.

-The series first appeared on Cartoon Network during the show Grim & Evil, along with sister series The Grim Adventures of Billy & Mandy.
-Thirteen more half-hour episodes of Grim & Evil were produced in 2003 and 2004; the two series became separate programs later that year.
-While The Grim Adventures of Billy & Mandy went on to run for six seasons, Evil Con Carne only ran for thirteen full episodes (22 airings) and ended on October 22, 2004.
-After the show's end, its characters would frequently make cameo appearances in Billy & Mandy, with General Skarr becoming a recurring character.
+Evil Con Carne began as a segment on Grim & Evil, in which it and The Grim Adventures of Billy & Mandy aired together.
+The series aired separately beginning July 11, 2003 and ended its run on October 22, 2004.
+Twenty-two episode segments were produced.

+Following the series' end, its characters would frequently make cameo appearances in Billy & Mandy, with General Skarr becoming a recurring character.
 An official series finale, titled "Company Halt" (which was also a crossover with Billy & Mandy), aired on March 16, 2007.

 Premise

-Hector Con Carne (Phil LaMarr), a wealthy crime lord and evil genius bent on taking over the world and the League of Nations, was caught in an explosion initiated by his nemesis, Cod Commando (Maxwell Atoms), a soldier for the Secret Paramilitary Organized Response Kommand (S.P.O.R.K.).
+Hector Con Carne (voiced by Phil LaMarr), a wealthy crime lord and evil genius bent on world domination and the League of Nations, was caught in an explosion instigated by his nemesis, Cod Commando (Maxwell Atoms), a soldier for the Secret Paramilitary Organized Response Kommand (S.P.O.R.K.).
 The explosion scattered most of his body across the world.
-He was rescued by the scientist Major Dr. Ghastly (Grey DeLisle), who placed his living remains into two containment units: one for his brain, and the other for his stomach.
-These two units were later installed into Boskov (Frank Welker), a purple Russian circus bear, giving Con Carne's brain control over (almost) all the bear's actions and movements.
+He was rescued by his assistant, mad scientist Major Dr. Ghastly (Grey DeLisle), who placed his only two surviving organs, his brain and stomach, into a pair of containment units.
+These were later installed into Boskov (Frank Welker), a bear from a Russian circus, giving Hector's brain partial control over Boskov's own will.

-Hector, Dr. Ghastly and his military leader, General Skarr (Armin Shimerman), then created a secret laboratory on an island with a bunny-shaped mountain known as "Bunny Island" (a parody of Ernst Stavro Blofeld's lair in the James Bond movies).
+Hector, Ghastly, and his military leader, General Skarr (Armin Shimerman), then created a secret laboratory on an island with a bunny-shaped mountain known as "Bunny Island" (a parody of Ernst Stavro Blofeld's lair in the James Bond movies).
 Gathering an army, Con Carne resumed his quest for world domination and made a new goal: to find his missing body parts.
-The group's schemes typically end in failure, often due to the behavior and conflicts within the trio: Skarr is tired of being directed by Hector and wishes to overthrow him; Ghastly cares more about her unrequited love for her boss than world domination; while Hector is narcissistic, megalomaniacal, and generally abusive towards his henchmen.
+The group's schemes typically end in failure, often due to the behavior and conflicts within the trio: Skarr is tired of being directed by Hector and wishes to overthrow him; Ghastly cares more about her unrequited love for her boss than world domination; while Hector is narcissistic, megalomaniacal and generally abusive towards his henchmen.